 Understanding EU AI Act Risk Categories

-The European Union (EU) AI Act is the first comprehensive legislative framework of its kind.
+The European Union (EU) AI Act is the first comprehensive legislative framework.
 It aims to ensure that AI systems are developed and utilized in a manner that protects fundamental human rights and is consistent with the principles of trustworthy AI.

 What Are the Risk Categories in the EU AI Act?

 This classification is designed to address the varying degrees of potential harm and ethical concerns associated with different AI applications.
-The four categories are:
+The four categories in the initial versions of the texts included:

 1. Unacceptable Risk – AI systems that are deemed too dangerous or unethical to be allowed.